geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 When a developer is in charge of a new feature, they always have a lot of choices to make:

 - Should I add attributes to an existing REST resource? (overfetching)
-- Should I add a new REST resources? (duplication)
+- Should I add a new REST resource? (duplication)
 - Should aggregate resources on the backend or the frontend? (inconsistency)

 And I did not even talk about HATEOAS or documentation.